Our Story

 Some technology pundits were predicting the demise of face-to-face learning in K-12 schools, only to be replaced by online teaching and learning.
 Well, Covid19 should now put that debate to rest.

-Our schools are not going to go away.
+Our schools are not going away.
 Our children need interaction.
 They need friends.
 They need outdoor play.
 They need safe areas to socialise.

 Read More